 Technology, Innovation, Inspiration in Agriculture, Horticulture & Floriculture

-After the immense success of the 3 Editions of the Assam International Agri Horticultural Show, the organizers have got together once again for the 4th time to organize the 4th Assam International Agri Horticultural Show 2017 at Guwahati, Assam.
+After the immense success of the 4 Editions of the Assam International Agri Horticultural Show, the organizers have got together once again for the 5th time to organize the 5th Assam International Agri Horticultural Show 2018 at Dibrugarh, Assam.

 The Assam International Agri-Horti Show is the Exposition in Assam for Innovation and Inspiration in Agriculture, Horticulture, Food Processing, Floriculture and allied sectors.
 The Expo proposes to have a Horti and Agri exhibition, seminars, network gatherings, flower parade, farmer meets, and other high profile events.